 OK that’s it!
 Now take a look for each structure at the pros and cons you wrote down and your rating, make a choice and get started.
 Be the courageous, decisive you!

 Are you and/or your business Florida based?
-If so and you need help Selecting Your Florida Business Structure, we’re here for you.
-Contact us here.
+If so and you need help Selecting Your Florida Business Structure, I’m here for you.
+Contact me here.